-EE has announced that it will be refunding more than £1 million to its customers in the UK, the company has said that there was an error on the amount of VAT that these customers were charged.
+EE has announced that it will be refunding more than £1 million to its customers in the UK.
+The company has revealed that an error occurred in the amount of VAT that these customers were charged, leading to overpayments.

-The overcharging of VAT took place between October 2012 and October 2014, and around 0.5 percent of their total customers were affected by the overcharging.
+The overcharging of VAT took place over a two-year period, from October 2012 to October 2014.
+During this time, around 0.5 percent of EE’s total customer base was affected by the overcharging.
+This issue primarily impacted customers who used the Data Roaming bundle outside of Europe.

 “Due to a configuration error in our billing system, made following a system change, a small number of customers were wrongly charged VAT on the Data Roaming bundle outside of Europe,” spokesman David Nieberg said.